Summary: A Treatise of Human Nature (page 4)

 Upon opening my eyes, and turning them to the surrounding objects, I perceive many visible bodies; and upon shutting them again, and considering the distance betwixt these bodies, I acquire the idea of extension 10.

 In reality, I have no experience of space itself.
-All things considered, all you see are colour'd points, dispos'd in a certain manner
+When all is said and done, all you see are colour'd points, dispos'd in a certain manner

 11.

-Other impressions reveal to us points of another colour, arranged in a different way, and from this we forge the abstract idea of extent—that is, of space.
+Other impressions reveal points of a different colour, arranged in a different way, and from these we forge the abstract idea of extension—that is, of space.

 12.